It takes it takes a constitution of steel to watch what's going on in the drive-by media today and not blow up and not explode.

 We find crooks everywhere, but I don't think they dominate.

-I don't think that I don't think the American financial system is based on crooks and so forth, but it is um it is it is largely I mean there it's like any other business.
+I don't think the American financial system is based on crooks and so forth, but it is largely, I mean, it's like any other business.

 They get up every day and they go manage their investments and they run their hedge funds and so forth.